Unleashing Spatial Reasoning in Multimodal Large Language Models via Textual Representation Guided Reasoning: Conclusions

 \section{Conclusions}

 We presented \textbf{TRACE}, a prompting approach that enables MLLMs to leverage the \textbf{T}extual \textbf{R}epresentation of \textbf{A}llocentric \textbf{C}ontext from \textbf{E}gocentric Video as an intermediate reasoning trace for spatial understanding.
 By explicitly modeling scene structure through meta-context, camera trajectory, and entity-level grounding, TRACE consistently improves performance on VSI-Bench and OST-Bench across diverse proprietary and open-source model backbones.
 Comparisons against prior linguistic prompting methods and other text-based spatial representations, together with detailed ablation studies, validate the effectiveness of our design choices.
-We further offer insights into how to effectively leverage text-based representations and present decompositional analyses that reveal common failure modes in MLLM spatial reasoning.
+We further provide insights into how to effectively leverage text-based representations and present decompositional analyses that reveal common failure modes in MLLM spatial reasoning.
 More broadly, we hope TRACE can serve as a simple and widely applicable interface for studying structured spatial reasoning in off-the-shelf MLLMs.
-Our work points to a promising direction for advancing spatial reasoning in MLLMs and motivates further exploration of cognitively inspired representations.
+Overall, our results suggest a promising direction for advancing spatial reasoning in MLLMs and motivate further exploration of cognitively inspired representations.